vprimachenko/Sublime-Colorcoder/readme.md

 Sometimes things we are interested in don't have distinct scope e.g. the variables in `Javascript` are only `source.js`.
 You would need to modify the `.tmLanguage`.

 - First you need to obtain it - it is inside the same names `.sublime-package` file, which is a zip-archive
-- now locate first instance of
+- now locate the first instance of

 		<key>patterns</key>
 		<array>

-it should be somewhere within first 50–100 lines
+it should be somewhere within the first 50–100 lines
 - use code folding to find where according `</array>` is
 - place following right before it